Ascension Island: Fauna

-A variety of mammals have been introduced: donkeys, sheep, domestic cats, Rabbits, and rats among others.
-Introduced reptiles consist of three species of lizards: Liolaemus wiegmannii, Hemidactylus mercatorius, and Anolis sagrei.
+A variety of mammals have been introduced: donkeys, sheep, domestic cats, rabbits, and rats among others.
+Introduced reptiles consist of three species of lizard: Liolaemus wiegmannii, Hemidactylus mercatorius, and Anolis sagrei.

 Endemic insect species include the minute, wingless Psocopteran Troglotroctes ashmoleorum, that has been found in caves and between lava blocks, and in two anchialine pools on the island are two species of shrimp, Procaris ascensionis, and Typhlatya rogersi.
 The largest native land animal is the land crab Johngarthia lagostoma (formerly Gecarcinus lagostoma).
-The largest land animal recorded at Ascension is an indian elephant, when the ship Crownshield visited briefly in 1796 whilst en route to the USA.
+The largest land animal recorded at Ascension is an Indian elephant, when the ship Crownshield visited briefly in 1796 whilst en route to the US.

 Offshore, there is a variety of open-ocean fish, including sharks, wahoo, tuna, bonito, barracuda, marlin, blackfish and sailfish.
 The protected green turtle is perhaps the most notable of the endemic fauna, coming ashore to lay their eggs on the beaches from November to May.
 Turtles were regularly harvested until 1930, when the practice was banned.
 By 1970 the turtle population had begun to rebound.
 From the 1970s, when records began, to 2014, green turtle nesting increased by 500%, resulting in some 24,000 nests being laid on the island's main beaches each year.

 On land are found such non-native birds as canaries, francolins, mynas, sparrows, and waxbills.
 Sooty terns or "wideawake birds" nest in great seashore lava "fairs".
 Other seabirds include some types of boobies, petrels, and tropicbirds (named boatswain, pronounced BO-sun birds, by the inhabitants of the island), white tern, brown noddy, black noddy and Ascension frigatebird.
 The Ascension crake became extinct around the beginning of the nineteenth century, and the Ascension night heron likely became extinct in the fifteen hundreds.